umihico/minigun-requests/README.md

 ```
 ### Limitation
 + CPUs are scalable but proxy servers are only between 2,000-5,000 so far.
 Their bandwidths are the biggest speed limit.
-+ AWS Lambda limits the amount of payload only 6MB, so the amount of urls are limited.
++ AWS Lambda limits the amount of payload only 6MB, so the amount of urls in one API request are limited.
++

 ## Contributing
 + Any language matter advise would be greatly appreciated